S1roha-1331/Fnal_Project_25_for_Program_Design_II/README.md

-# What kind of game are we going to make?
+# Just a small game